Athallah1234/Youtube-Downloader/README.md

 ### Q: How can I download videos with subtitles?
 A: Currently, the script doesn't support downloading subtitles.
 This feature is planned for a future update.

-### Q: Can I contribute translations for the GUI?
-A: Yes, translations are welcome!
-Refer to the [Contributing](CONTRIBUTING.md) guidelines for information on how to contribute translations to the project.

 ### Q: Does the script work with YouTube videos only?
 A: Yes, the script is specifically designed for downloading videos from YouTube.
 It may not work with other video platforms.

 ### Q: Why does the script throw an error sometimes?
 A: Errors can occur due to changes in the YouTube website structure.
-If you encounter persistent issues, check for updates in the script or report the problem on the [Issues](https://github.com/your-username/youtube-downloader/issues) page.
+If you encounter persistent issues, check for updates in the script or report the problem on the [Issues](https://github.com/Athallah1234/Youtube-Downloader/issues) page.

-## Changelog

-See the [CHANGELOG](CHANGELOG.md) file for details about each version release.

 ## Author